- The tutor who helps you with your grades

 The web designer who creates your site

 The idea that you should need a web designer as a job applicant can seem ludicrous at first.
 But, you’d be surprised to know that a different approach can prove more successful than a traditional cv. indeed, the story of Nina from Airbnb has become an overnight hit that shows the full potential of a personal website.
 Nina became a member on Airbnb in 2013 and immediately fell in love with the company.
 However, by 2015, she had tried many strategies to attract the attention of the company and failed to receive a positive response.
 Therefore, with the help of a web designer, she launched her personal website that introduced not only her enthusiasm for Airbnb but also some of the research work she’s been doing.
-Ninan’s work not only got her an
+Ninan’s work not only got her an interview with Airbnb but she also got noticed by a load of other big brands, including UpWork where she landed a job.
+The lesson here is clear: create new and exciting content that will get you noticed.

 More and more companies ask candidates to prepare a quick presentation.
-Creating a stand out presentation is a skill that you need to develop.
+Creating a stand-out presentation is a skill that you need to develop.
 Typically, the Recruiter provides you with a few days to a few weeks to prepare a topic – you can expect anything from extensive research into the future trends in the industry to a case study.
 Needless to say, you’ll have to do your homework to nail the content of your presentation.
 But when it comes to the shape and format of your PPT file, you can work closely with a recruiting agent or a presentation expert to make sure your slides don’t send your audience to sleep.
-The first rule of presenting in front of an audience is to get your listening to participate, building the slides in such a way that you leave them questioning and thinking.
+The first rule of presenting in front of an audience is to get your listeners to participate, building the slides in such a way that you leave them questioning and thinking.

 “Job interviews are pretty daunting, in all sorts of different ways.
 It’s already a pretty harrowing thing to be put in a situation where you are going through a make or break “test” to obtain a job you really want and care about, and when you add in the importance of personal presentation, a well-formatted cv, and all the rest, it can be difficult to stay calm and composed.” – 4 Tips for Boosting Your Confidence for an Interview